Thread: Festool OF 1010 router

 - Advertising world

 Festool are undoubtedly good tools and when I win several million dollars in the Lotto I might by some.
 The price they charge puts them outside my budget.
-But you have gotten what you paid for: a well designed and very good quality piece of gear.Anyway children you may all pack up your books, push in your chairs and quietly go to bed.
+But you have gotten what you paid for: a well designed and very good quality piece of gear.My age is still less than my number of posts

 I used to have the older model of yours, the 0F900 and it was a great mid size router.